 If you thought podcasts were a thing of the past, think again.
 Podcasts may be a product of the iPod era, hence the name, they are increasingly they way people use their free time to listen to on their mobile phone, tablet or laptop.
 And with so many of stuck at home, and not able to go out an shoot pictures of the things we love, then listening to other photographers share ideas and opinions is a great way of spending some time during lockdown.

 Like streaming video, though, the only problem with podcasts is finding the quality content amongst a sea of dross.
 So in this post, we've done the work for you and curated the very best podcasts for photographers available today.

-And the best thing is, they're all entirely free to stream or download.
+And the best thing is these 20 podcasts for photographers are all entirely free to stream or download.

 Podcast Scenario is a series of audio documentaries that each go behind the scenes of a specific photographer.